pghalliday/alarmist/README.md

 });
 ```

-## Monitor jobs and excute a watcher
+## Monitor jobs and execute a watcher

 Start a monitor and watcher process